 - What makes the product unique?

 Using an example format that I found from Geoffrey Moore’s book Crossing the Chasm via scrumalliance.org, a product vision may look something like this:

 For the energy-based, safety-minded company, who needs a simple, intuitive agile project management tool, Procedure Accelerator is a procedure lifecycle management solution that brings writers, subject matter experts, and users together to simplify the creation, maintenance, and execution of standard work.
-Procedure Accelerator will improve asset life and performance, provide feedback mechanisms for continuous improvement of procedures, reduce information caused site incidents, Accelerate competency, reduce human error, and save you money.
+Procedure Accelerator will improve best online casino asset life and performance, provide feedback mechanisms for continuous improvement of procedures, reduce information caused site incidents, Accelerate competency, reduce human error, and save you money.